 Students for the inaugural year will be chaplains serving in the Veterans Administration and the Department of Defense (active duty, guard, and reserve).
 Beginning in Fall 2021, students also include chaplains serving in other healthcare settings, prisons, and organizations such as colleges and universities.

 Costs/Financial Aid for D.Min.
 Students

-The hour-per-credit cost for 2020-2021 is $1,004.
+The hour-per-credit cost for 2022-2023 is $1,075.
+Here is the 2021-2022 cost of attendance (this will be updated when the 2022-2023 information is available).
 Military chaplains (active duty, guard, or reserve) receive a 30% discount off the standard tuition rate.
-VA chaplains pursuing the D.Min. who are admitted through the MHICS Certificate program receive a discounted rate that is detailed via communications with VA Mental Health and Chaplaincy.
-Additionally, students will be responsible for cours e materials and books, travel, and a university Student Service Fee.
+VA chaplains pursuing the D.Min. who are admitted through the MHICS program receive a discounted rate that is detailed via communications with VA Integrative Mental Health.
+Additionally, students will be responsible for course materials and books, travel when face-to-face intensives resume, and a university Student Service Fee.
 Students must submit the graduate insurance waiver by August 1st or participate in Vanderbilt University’s health insurance.
-More information available at www.gallagherstudent.com/vanderbilt
+More information available at https://vanderbilt.myahpcare.com/.

 Please contact Laura M. Cheifetz, the Assistant Dean of Admissions, Vocation, and Stewardship.

 A more thorough description of the coursework is here.
 Still interested?
 Watch this webinar with faculty and a current student.